Sarrasor/RoboticsRoadmap/src/roadmap/robo_programmer/languages/index.md

 Python has many great data science related libraries: Numpy, Pandas, Scikit-learn, Tensorflow, Pytorch, OpenCV

-Python can be used for [API creation](../../robo_integrator/api/): Flask, Django, FastAPI
+Python can be used for [API creation](../../robo_integrator/api/): Django, FastAPI, Flask

 ## MATLAB

 Very convenient for research.
-Optimization Toolbox, Statistics and Machine Learning Toolbox, Robotics Toolbox and other packages are waitnig for you
+Optimization Toolbox, Statistics and Machine Learning Toolbox, Robotics Toolbox and other packages are waiting for you

 ## C++

 Your choice when you need to have something performing blazing-fast

-You should know the **S**tandard **T**emplate **L**ibrary (STL).
+You should know the <!-- yaspeller ignore:start --> **S**tandard **T**emplate **L**ibrary <!-- yaspeller ignore:end --> (STL).
 Basically, it is efficient implementation of common data structures and algorithms.
 [Check out](../algorithms/) what algorithms and data structures it's good to know

 Here are several must-know concepts for a C++ programmer: